 After Steiglitz' death in 1946, O'Keeffe moved permanently to her beloved New Mexico where she enjoyed the sun, arid climate and stunning beauty of the landscape.

-So I recommend starting your exploration of O'Keeffe country with a visit to the O'Keeffe Museum.
+So we recommend starting your exploration of O'Keeffe country with a visit to the O'Keeffe Museum.
 The exhibits are always changing.
 The museum cares for 50% of the O'Keeffe pieces of art and rotates them for viewing.
 The museum shop has great books about O'Keeffe so that you can continue your exploration of the life of this fascinating artist.

-We drove from Santa Fe to Ghost Ranch in Abiquiu.
+You can drive from Santa Fe to Ghost Ranch in Abiquiu.
 It's only 70 miles from the airport in Albuquerque but you'll feel as you are way out in the countryside.

 It is beautiful there and you'll soon see why O'Keeffe loved northern New Mexico.
 Contrary to popular belief, she never owned the ranch but did come to buy a small home from Arthur Pack there.